 FAQ

 Q: Can you change your hair from straight to curly or vice versa?
 A: While you can temporarily alter your hair's appearance with styling tools and products, you cannot permanently change the underlying structure of your hair.
 Hair texture is largely determined by genetics and the shape of the hair follicle.
-However, hormonal changes, certain medications, and aging can sometimes affect hair texture.
+Even so, hormonal changes, certain medications, and aging can sometimes affect hair texture.

 Q: Is curly hair more prone to damage?
 A: Yes, curly hair tends to be more fragile and prone to damage compared to straight hair.
 The twists and turns of curly strands make it more difficult for natural oils to travel down the hair shaft, leading to dryness and breakage.
 Additionally, the raised cuticle of curly hair makes it more susceptible to moisture loss and environmental damage.